 The museum has an accessible toilet which conforms to Part M (building regulations) design and which is located on the ground floor.
-This room also has baby changing facilities, but our nearest Changing Places Toilets are at Birmingham New Street station or Bull Ring Grand Central.
+This room also has baby changing facilities, but our nearest Changing Places Toilets are a short walk away at Birmingham Children's Hospital.